 [Hinrich, ..
 27 more] Var. of Henry 6 Root fr.
 Old German element.
 "Home leader."
-Rare as a baby name.
-See also Heimrich. ..
+Seldom used as a given name for baby boys. ..

 [Hirsch, Hirschel, Hirschl, Hirsh, ..
 9 more] Var. of Hershel 7 Derivative of Yiddish word.
 "Deer."
-The versions Hirsch, Hirschel, Hirschl and Hirsh are intermittently used first names.
-Hirsch (Top 2%) and Hirsh (14%) appear frequently as last names according to the US Census. ..
+The variant forms Hirsch, Hirschel, Hirschl and Hirsh are atypical men's names.
+Hirsch (Top 2%) and Hirsh (14%) occur often as surnames according to the US Census. ..

 Hildefuns 8 Root fr.
 Old German element.
 "Ready for battle."
-Hildefuns is unique as a male name. ..
+Unique as a name for boys. ..

 Hideo 9 Derivative of Japanese word.
 "Excellent man."
-Hideo is unconventional as a male name.
+A unique name for newborns.

 Hieremias 10 Root fr.
 Greek element.
 Variant of Jeremiah (Hebrew) "Jehovah lifts up".
-Hieremias is unconventional as a male name.
+Scarce as a birth name.

 Hieronymos [Hierome, Hieronim, Hieronimos, Hieronymus] 11 Derived fr.
 Greek element.
 "Sacred name."
-The variations Hierome, Hieronim, Hieronimos, Hieronymos and Hieronymus are rarely used as men's names, and Hieronymus appears regularly (Top 58%) as a surname in the US Census. ..
+The forms Hierome, Hieronim, Hieronimos, Hieronymos and Hieronymus are rare masculine names, and Hieronymus appears frequently (Top 58%) as a last name in the US Census. ..

 Hilary [Hilaire, Hilar, Hilarid, Hilarie, Hilario, Hilarion, Hilarius, Hillary, Hillery, Hilliary, Hilorio, ..
 3 more] 12 Stems fr.
 Latin word.
 "Cheerful, happy."
-The variant form Hilario is commonplace (Top 78%) as a masculine name, while the other names are infrequently used in comparison.
-Hilaire (Top 22%), Hilario (17%), Hillary (27%) and Hillery (15%) appear regularly as surnames in the US Census.
+The forms Hilario and Hilary are more prevalent as given names among the various forms of the name.

 Hill 14 Stems fr.
 Old English word.
 Place name referring to an ancestor who lived in or near a hill.
-Hill is an unconventional men's name, and it occurs regularly (Top 1%) as a surname in the US Census.
-See also Gill.
+Hill is scarcely used as a masculine name, and it occurs regularly (Top 1%) as a surname according to the US Census.
+See also Will.